ncatlab/nlab-content/pages/16467.md

 * [[Deligne's theorem on tensor categories]]

-Of course he also proved statements like the [[Weil conjectures]] and such.
+Of course he also proved statements like the [[Weil conjectures]], on [[Tannaka duality]] and such.
 But this page here is to  disambiguate those statements which people ambiguously refer to as "Deligne's theorem".

 [[!redirects Deligne's theorems]]